tlswg/tls13-spec/draft-ietf-tls-tls13.md

                  previously noted message.

-              *  Indicates optional or situation-dependent messages that are not always sent.
+              *  Indicates optional or situation-dependent messages/extensions that are not always sent.

               {} Indicates messages protected using keys
                  derived from handshake_traffic_secret.